-Do you have an academic or creative project that you're proud of and would like to share with the university at SOURCE?
+Do you have an undergraduate research or creative project that you're proud of and would like to share with the university at SOURCE?
 Here's how to submit your work for consideration.

-The link below will take you to a form that will ask you to add a description of your work (ABSTRACT), the name of your faculty mentor, and what kind of presentation you'd like to do (Oral or Poster).
+The link below will take you to a form that will ask you to add a description of your work (Abstract), the name of your faculty mentor, and what kind of presentation you'd like to deliver (Oral or Poster).

 Being a SOURCE mentor is a meaningful way to serve the university, your students, and your discipline.
 We also encourage you to invite all of your students to participate.
 Oral presentations and the poster session are open to the SEU community.
 Even if they aren't presenting at the event, attending allows students to experience the making and sharing of knowledge and creative expression in action.
-The SOURCE committee will officially recognize all faculty mentors at the event and afterward with letters and certificates of appreciation.
+The SOURCE committee will officially recognize all faculty mentors with letters of appreciation.